sohailshams/personal-portfolio/README.md

 4. Bootstrap grid system helped me alot to understand how actually it works and utilized it in my project.
 5. The headings Color #e84610 has been taken from Code Institute.
 6. Code Institute tutor support has been a good support.

+## Deployment

+These are the steps that, I followed to deploy my portfolio project on GitHub pages;
+1. Go to GitHub and click on repository [sohailshams/first-milestone-project](https://github.com/sohailshams/first-milestone-project)
+2. Click on Settings on the top right of the page
+3. Scroll down to the GitHub pages section
+4. Click on dropdown menu under Source section and select Master Branch as Source
+5. Click on Save